 The Ohio Supreme Court ruled on Oct.
-9, 2018, that property damage caused by a subcontractor's faulty workmanship can never be an accidental "occurrence" within the meaning of the Commercial General Liability (CGL) insurance policy, and is therefore not covered.
-Ohio Northern University v.
-Charles Construction Services Inc., Case No. 2017-0514 (2018).
-In reaching this conclusion, Ohio's highest court followed its own precedent instead of applying the reasoning used by the vast majority of courts that have reached the opposite conclusion in recent years.
+9, 2018, that property damage caused by a subcontractor's faulty workmanship can never be an accidental "occurrence" within the meaning of the commercial general liability (CGL) insurance policy, and is therefore not covered.
+In reaching this conclusion in Ohio Northern University v.
+Charles Construction Services Inc., Case No. 2017-0514 (2018), Ohio's highest court followed its own precedent instead of applying the reasoning used by the vast majority of courts that have reached the opposite conclusion in recent years.

-Ohio Northern University (ONU) hired Charles Construction Services to oversee construction of an \$8 million University Inn and Conference Center.
+Ohio Northern University hired Charles Construction Services to oversee construction of an \$8 million University Inn and Conference Center.
 Charles Construction obtained a general liability policy from Cincinnati Insurance Company.
-After the project was completed, the University discovered extensive water infiltration and other damage to the building.
-The University sued Charles Construction for breach of contract, and Charles Services filed third-party claims against several subcontractors.
-Cincinnati initially agreed to defend Charles Construction in the litigation under a reservation of its rights, and then obtained a trial court ruling finding that it had no duty to defend.
-The Appellate Court reversed, and the Ohio Supreme Court agreed to review the Appellate Court's decision at Cincinnati's request.
+After the project was completed, the university discovered extensive water infiltration and other damage to the building.
+The university sued Charles Construction for breach of contract, and Charles Services filed third-party claims against several subcontractors.

+Cincinnati initially agreed to defend Charles Construction in the litigation under a reservation of its rights, but then later sought and obtained a trial court ruling finding that it had no duty to defend.
+The appellate court reversed, and the Ohio Supreme Court agreed to review the appellate court's